 - 6.1.10 The Contractor was urged to revise the Temporary Drainage Management Plan (TDMP) layout plans and present the actual (temporary and permanent drainage system) installation/construction completion date of each golf hole.
 Interim reports regarding the TDMP progress should be submitted and revised from time to time.
 If the permanent drainage system is not available at some particular areas, temporary drainage system should be sufficiently installed to prevent runoff entering to nearby water quality sensitive receivers directly.
 There is no further update submission of TDMP for RE approval. - 6.1.11 The Contractor was reminded to provide sufficient desilting / treatment facilities on site in order to comply the WPCO for all discharged water from the construction site.
-According to the site observation, the two desilting facilities located at Holes 1 and 17 had not been operated since the wet season.
-Only one of the desilting facility was located at Hole 9 during the reporting month.
-It is not use. - 6.1.12 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.13 Construction of permanent bridges was completed before the wet season 2007.
+According to the site observation, only one of the desilting facility was located and without any pipeline connection at Hole 9 during the reporting month.
+It was considered not ready to operate. - 6.1.12 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.13 Construction of permanent bridges was completed before the wet season 2007.
 Remaining furnishing work was in progress during the reporting month. - 6.1.14 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use.
 Silt curtain located at the downstream of Stream A was torn.
 The Contractor was reminded to maintain the integrity of the silt curtain at all times.